What is Life Transitions Counseling?

 How do I know if this is the right fit?

-Choosing the right support is a big step, and I want you to feel comfortable in your choice.
-I value transparency and aim to provide as much information as possible so you can make an informed decision.
-To get a sense of my style and approach, I invite you to explore my website and blog.
-Once you’ve had a chance to explore those, feel free to reach out for a free 15-minute consultation to discuss any remaining questions and see if we’re a good match.
+Choosing the right support is a big step.
+I value trust and transparency and provide as much information as possible so you can make an informed decision that is right for you.
+Explore my website and blog, and if it resonates, schedule a free 15-minute consultation to see if we’re a good match.

 How do I get started?